Rebecca Parrish: Arrival in Manila

 When Parrish arrived in Manila she encountered a country reeling from the Philippine Revolution that ended three centuries of Roman Catholic rule under Spain.
-She arrived immediately following the Philippine–American War, during which the United States fought from 1899-1902 to suppress the nationalist forces of Emilio Aguinaldo who sought independence rather than American occupation.
+She arrived immediately following the Philippine–American War, during which the United States fought from 1899 to 1902 to suppress the nationalist forces of Emilio Aguinaldo who sought independence rather than American occupation.
 During this time United States forces burned villages, tortured suspected guerrillas, and employed civilian reconstruction policies that were seen as imperialist.
 The conflict resulted in widespread violence, famine and disease, as well as prevalent hatred for the American government.
 The country was suffering from a lack of sanitation, clean drinking water, and proper nutrition.
 Because of the tropical climate of the Philippines, leprosy was widespread.
 She later described the health situation:

 "Health is always a problem in the tropics; water is not safe, unless artesian wells are drilled.
 In the old days, with decaying fruits and vegetables, insects, especially mosquitoes, insufficient fresh milk for the babies, and the prevalence of cholera, smallpox, malaria, leprosy, dysentery, and tropical ulcers and eruptions, there was a serious health question."

 Health care in the Philippines was still in the early stages of development, although was starting to improve thanks to the efforts by Taft Commission to promote development and prepare the Philippines for eventual independence.
 (Country Studies 29, 37) The area subsequently became a hub for religious and medical missions.
 However, many people were distrustful of hospitals because of local religious beliefs and practices.
 The Methodist Episcopal Church had sent several medical missionaries and teachers, but Parrish was the first female missionary physician, and became the first female doctor to practice in the Philippines.